Laptop Running AirDroid App

 An app logo I wish I could see on my Window PC.

 I hate typing on a phone.
 As a member of Gen X, I grew up with personal computers, but not with hand-held devices.
 I can type well enough on a larger on-screen keyboard, like on an iPad, but I’m miserable (and error-prone) when I have to type long messages on a phone.
 In fact, sometimes when I need to send a long iMessage or text, I’ll compose it on my computer and email it to myself.
-Then, I copy and paste it between the Apple Mail app and the Messages app on my iPhone.
+Then, I’ll copy and paste it between the Apple Mail and Messages apps on my iPhone.

 The ubiquity of the Messages app on all Apple devices, including iPhones and Macs, is almost enough to convince me to switch computer platforms.
 (Note: the combination of Windows and Android can achieve comparable integrations, but I’m less likely to switch my phone to Android than my computer to macOS.)